Function based value

 index The index of current targeted element

-length The total number of animated targets of the animation
+targets The Array of all animated targets of the animation

 Must return